JuanGongora/JuanGongora.github.io/_posts/2019-01-29-cryptocointrail_app_now_live.markdown

 This accurate data gathering is all possible by incorporating various APIs from the most well known big data companies in the crypto community, such as coinmarketcap and coingecko.

-It's also run on a very light weight app built from the ground up in [Sinatra](http://sinatrarb.com/), which is a concise framework based off of Ruby on Rails, but without the bloated dependency of multiple gems (which you may not even end up using).
+It's also run on a very light weight app built from the ground up in [Sinatra](http://sinatrarb.com/), which is a concise framework based off of Ruby on Rails, but without the bloated dependency of multiple gems.
 It's extremely minimalistic, no unnecessary complexities.
 I also have it running on [Ngnix](https://www.nginx.com/) with [Phusion Passenger](https://www.phusionpassenger.com/), which is a system for preparing and launching instances of Ruby for use with Rack-based applications, all in a convenient package.

 Now that you've had me blabbering long enough why don't you checkout [CryptoCoinTrail](https://cryptocointrail.com/)?
 It's completely free to use!
 Just sign up and you're all set to go!